Objects in Salesforce

 Fields

-Fields are columns in object database tables.
-Both standard and custom objects have fields.
+Fields are the columns in object database tables.
+Both standard and custom objects have fields attached to them, and custom objects automatically include these standard fields.

 DBMSSalesforce